mdagois/gbtools/gblib/README.md

 # Game Boy Libary

 A library to write Game Boy games in assembly using the [RGBDS](https://github.com/gbdev/rgbds) toolchain.

 ## Usage

+The library consists of two files: `gblib.rgbinc` and `gblib.rgbasm`.
+The `gblib.rgbinc` file is a header containing macros and definitions.
-* Include `gblib.rgbinc` in any file using the library.
+It must be included in any file using library.
-* Compile and link `gblib.rgbasm` into your ROM.
+The `gblib.rgbasm` file is an implementation file that must be compiled and linked into your ROM.

-## Features

-The library exposes macros to help you makes games covering the following aspects.

-* Input
-* DMA transfers
-* 16-bit integer and 32-bit fixed math
-* Memory and bank management
-* Jump tables facilities
-* Serial functions
-* SGB functions
-* Debug facilities

 ## Documentation

+The library exposes macros covering many development aspects, such as input, DMA, 16-integers, 32-bit fixed math, memory, banks, serial communication, hardware models, or debug.
+Below is a list of the available macros.

 | Function Name | Description |
 | :--- | :--- |